Sidney Moko Mead: Teaching career

 In 1944, Mead attended teaching college in Auckland, specialising in Māori education and art.
 He began teaching in Māori schools in the East Cape region, starting off at Manutahi District High School in Ruatoria and working as an itinerant teacher in many schools across the East Coast.
 During this time he also married June Te Rina Walker, of Ngāti Porou.
-Mead later taught in schools in the neighbouring Bay of Plenty region, including in the Urewera Valley, Whakatane, Tauranga and Te Kaha.
+Mead later taught in schools in the neighbouring Bay of Plenty region, including in the Urewera Valley, Whakatāne, Tauranga and Te Kaha.

 Mead became a headmaster of several schools in the region.
 His first appointment as headmaster was at Minginui Māori School in the Urewera Valley, where he remained in the position for eight years.
 He later took up headmaster positions at Waimārama Māori School and Whatawhata School.
 Formalising his academic qualifications, Mead earned a Diploma in teaching in 1962, followed by Bachelor and Master of Arts degrees at the University of Auckland, which were both completed by 1965.
 Mead earned his PhD at the University of Southern Illinois in 1968, with his former teacher Bruce Biggs acting as one of his supervisors.

 Academic career

 Mead taught abroad during the early 1970s, including at McMaster University and the University of British Columbia in Canada.
-After finishing a stint as associate professor at McMaster University's anthropology department, he returned to New Zealand and became the first Professor of Māori at the Victoria University of Wellington.
+After finishing a stint as associate professor at McMaster University's anthropology department, he returned to New Zealand and became the first professor of Māori at the Victoria University of Wellington.
 After his arrival in 1977, he restructured the Māori Studies department at the university, developing it into the first stand-alone Māori Studies department in the country, starting in 1981.

-In the early 1980s, Professor Mead was largely responsible for the establishment of Te Herenga Waka Marae, the first university-based marae at a mainstream campus.
-He was also a co-curator of Te Māori, an exhibition of Māori art and cultural treasures from museum collections that toured the United States during the mid-1980s.
-Professor Mead retired from the Victoria University of Wellington in 1990 after 14 years at the head of New Zealand's first Māori studies department.
+In the early 1980s, Mead was largely responsible for the establishment of Te Herenga Waka Marae, the first university-based marae at a mainstream campus.
+Mead retired from the Victoria University of Wellington in 1990 after 14 years at the head of New Zealand's first Māori studies department.

+Te Māori exhibition

+Mead was one of the curators of the 1984 landmark exhibition, Te Māori.
+This exhibition toured museums throughout the United States from 1984 to 1986 and then throughout Aotearoa New Zealand as Te Maori: Te Hokinga Mai ('the return home') from 1986 to 1987.
+Mead travelled alongside a large group of kuia, kaumātua and a cultural group who supported the exhibition showcasing their rich living culture.